Azure-Samples/iot-edge-complementary-code/csharp/README.md

 4) messages - This contains test data messages that are played back by the edge message simulator.

 Each of these folders contains a further README which outlines their installation, use and idiosyncracies.

+To build and run the C# sample open the edge.code-workspace and cloud-code-workspace files in two instances of Visual Studio Code.
+See the top level [README](../README.md) for prerequisites.